 The effect is to form a new wavefront PYZ which travels in a certain direction and contributes to the first order diffracted beam.

-The diagram on the right shows the formation of a wavefront of the nth order beam.
+The diagram above shows the formation of a wavefront of the nth order beam.

 The wavefront emerging from slit P reinforces a wavefront emitted n cycles earlier by the adjacent slit Q.

 This earlier wavefront therefore must have travelled a distance of n wavelengths from the slit.

 Therefore the perpendicular distance QY from the slit to the wavefront is equal to nλ , where λ is the wavelength of the light waves.

 Since the angle of diffraction of the beam, θ , is equal to the angle between the wavefront and the plane of the slits, it follows that sin θ = QY/QI where QP is the grating spacing (i.e. the centre-to-centre distance d between adjacent slits).

 Substituting d for QP and nd for QY therefore gives sin θ = nλ /d.